Top 5 Free Asset Management Software Tools

 AssetTiger is free to manage up to 250 assets.
 Beyond this, we’ll need to purchase a license, starting from $120 per year for up to 500 assets.

-All pricing plans offer unlimited users, meaning that it has the potential to be a very scalable solution.
+All pricing plans offer unlimited users, meaning that it has the potential to be a very scalable asset tracking software tool.

 Importantly, AssetTiger also doesn’t impose feature restrictions across its pricing tiers.
 As such, it has the potential to be a relatively affordable solution.